 One of the products of my truth telling personality is that when people ask me how I’m doing I have a hard time not just blurting out everything that’s on my mind.
 I’ve found that the best way for me to answer honestly and still within the social norms that people expect is to simply tell them that I’m okay.
 I’m okay has been my standard answer out in the world for the last year or so.
 I am okay.
 We are okay.
 Everything is okay.

 This last year all three of my kids have been primarily unschooled.
 I’ve come to love this term unschooled.
-I’m not sure how my kids actually feel about it.
-They grieve not being able to go to school with their friends.
-My cousin’s partner introduced me to the term unschooling when she used it to describe her own teenage son.
-Despite anyone’s assumptions or judgments, my kids being unschooled is because I was left with no choice.
-They have been unable to attend school.
-All have been related to their health.
+I’m not sure how my kids actually feel about it, because I try not to dwell on the unschooling and I imagine that they grieve not being able to go to school with their friends.
+My cousin’s partner recently introduced me to the term unschooling when she used it to describe her own teenage son.
+Despite anyone’s assumptions or judgments, my kids being unschooled is because we were was left with no reasonable choice.
+They have been unable to attend school due to various reasons that are all valid.
+All of those reasons have been related to their health and the schools being unable or unwilling to accommodate their needs.
 I’ve met dozens and dozens of parents with kids who are being homeschooled for similar reasons.
 Our school system is unable to serve these kids.
-Despite working in the school system all these years, this is not something that I truly understood until now.
+Despite working in the public school system all these years, this is not something that I truly understood until now.
 It is something that I’ve now spent a lot of time coming to terms with firsthand.

 I have had to stand up for my kids and for myself in our public school system.
-This has meant countless hours in exhausting meetings, nearly constant emails and phone calls, and complaints and lawsuits.
+This has meant countless hours in exhausting meetings, nearly constant emails and phone calls, and following through with the filing of formal complaints and lawsuits.
 I’ve had to handle a lot of health issues with my kids who are all working on getting back on track.
 I am also dealing with my own health issues, which have been triggered after being under control for the last 7 years.
 Now my health issues are back and I have to figure out how to take good care of myself all over again.
-Anxiety and depression are something that I am now understanding firsthand.
-It’s really hard.
+Anxiety and depression are something that I am experiencing myself firsthand.
+It’s not easy.